Timon Parris

-Timon Parris (born September 1, 1995) is an American former professional football offensive tackle.
-He played college football at Stony Brook and was signed as an undrafted free agent by the Washington Redskins in 2018.
+Timon Parris (born September 1, 1995) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Stony Brook Seawolves and was signed as an undrafted free agent by the Washington Redskins in 2018.

 Early life

 Parris was born in Elmont, New York, and grew up in Floral Park, New York.
 He attended Floral Park Memorial High School, where he was a member of the basketball, football and track & field teams.
 He played both offensive and defensive line for the Knights and was named All-Nassau County as a senior.

 College career

 Parris joined the Stony Brook Seawolves football team as a walk-on and eventually earned a scholarship.
 He redshirted his freshman season and became a starter at tackle for the Seawolves as a redshirt freshman.
 Overall, Parris started 41 games for Stony Brook and was named first-team All-CAA in each of his final three seasons and was an FCS All-American as a redshirt senior.